Are you tired of staining your underwear?

 General Solutions

-You can help most symptoms of fecal incontinence by doing the following:
+You can manage most symptoms of fecal incontinence by doing the following:

 Strengthen the pelvic floor muscles that control your anus.
-If you’re not sure how to do this, consult with a pelvic floor physiotherapist for guidance and instruction.
+If you’re unsure how to do this, consult a pelvic floor physiotherapist for guidance and instructions.

-Eat foods that firm up your stool such as cooked veggies.
-If you’re prone to diarrhea, 2 Tbsp of psyllium husk with apple sauce after dinner can be a help.
+Eat foods that firm up your stool, such as cooked vegetables.
+If you’re prone to diarrhea, 2 Tbsp of psyllium husk with applesauce after dinner can help.

-If you are entering perimenopause or menopause, the decrease in estrogen can cause your pelvic floor muscles to weaken.
-Consider asking your doctor for a topical estrogen cream that you can apply around your anus to counteract this effect.
+If you are entering perimenopause or menopause, the decrease in estrogen can weaken your pelvic floor muscles.
+Consider asking your doctor for a topical estrogen cream to apply around your anus to counteract this effect.

 Prevent Soiling

-After a bowel movement before you wipe, do 3 quick flicks of maximum strength pelvic floor contractions around your anus and then do a maximum contraction and hold for 10 seconds.
-Doing this will move whatever is left in the anal canal back up and out of the zone of leakage.
+After a bowel movement, before wiping, do three quick flicks of maximum-strength pelvic floor contractions around your anus, then perform a maximum contraction and hold for 10 seconds.
+This helps move any remaining substance in the anal canal back up and away from leakage.
 Afterwards, wipe with soft toilet paper moistened with warm water.
-Avoid products containing alcohol, scents, talcum powder and baby wipes, which may contain alcohol.
+Avoid products with alcohol, scents, talcum powder, and baby wipes that may contain alcohol.

 Uncontrollable leakage or urges

-The key to managing uncontrollable leakage or urges is to establish a bowel movement routine at regular times so you can have access to a private, comfortable toilet for as long as you need.
-However, if your urge or leaking is truly uncontrollable and you feel concerned about potential leaking and odour, you may want to consider the use of an anal plug (this is not the same as a butt plug which is a sex toy…lol).
-The anal plug is similar to a tampon for the rectum and helps to absorb leakage.
-The Peristeen Anal Plus is a product that has been approved for use in Canada and you can purchase it through various online suppliers when you google “Peristeen Anal Plug”.
+The key to managing uncontrollable leakage or urges is to establish a regular bowel movement routine so you can access a private, comfortable toilet for as long as needed.
+However, if your urge or leaking is truly uncontrollable and you’re concerned about potential leaking and odor, you might want to consider using an anal plug (not to be confused with a butt plug, which is a sex toy).
+The anal plug works similarly to a tampon to help absorb leakage.
+The Peristeen Anal Plus is a product approved for use in Canada, and you can purchase it through various online suppliers by searching for “Peristeen Anal the rectum and Plug.”

 Gas

-You might be able to decrease the amount of gas that your body produces by avoiding gas-prone foods and drinks such as carbonated beverages, dairy, wheat, sugar, beans and raw veggies.
-In addition, avoid chewing gum, eating quickly or talking while chewing.
-Taking supplemental food enzymes and probiotics may also help with gas.
+You might be able to reduce the amount of gas your body produces by avoiding gas-prone foods and drinks such as carbonated beverages, dairy, wheat, sugar, beans, and raw vegetables.
+Additionally, avoid chewing gum, eating quickly, or talking while chewing.
+Taking supplemental food enzymes and probiotics may also help reduce gas.

 What can you do to decrease the risk of getting fecal incontinence?

-If you think you might be prone to fecal incontinence because your birthing history includes pelvic floor injury and/or you are approaching perimenopause/menopause, you can be proactive about decreasing the risks of gettingfecal and urinary incontinence by:
+If you think you might be prone to fecal incontinence because your birthing history includes pelvic floor injury and/or you are approaching perimenopause or menopause, you can be proactive about reducing the risks of fecal and urinary incontinence by:

 Avoiding constipation